FIELD GUIDE TO WITCHES

 Behavior

 A woodwind witch at a gathering is not about making the evening go well in a general sense.
 They are often seen having a series of very targeted individual conversations that the other parties find easy flowing.
 Individually, woodwind witches present as measured and deliberate.
-In groups of their own medium, something shifts.
-A gathering of woodwind witches trends toward the surprisingly loud and the surprisingly chaotic, with a playful competitive edge that appears to emerge spontaneously and escalate faster than anyone plans for.
+In groups of their own cousin mediums, something shifts.
+A gathering of woodwind and brass witches trends toward the surprisingly loud and the surprisingly chaotic, with a playful competitive edge that appears to emerge spontaneously and escalate faster than anyone plans for.
 It tapers off in understanding tandem just as swiftly.

 Notes